Blocks 28/9a and 28/10c, production license P140, UKCS

 Catcher was discovered in August 2010, followed by Varadero in January 2011 and Burgman in March 2011.
 Two additional fields Carnaby and Bonneville were discovered in June 2012 and April 2013 respectively.

-The first three fields are estimated to hold 96 million barrels of oil equivalent (mmboe) and are expected to produce 50,000 barrels of oil per day (bopd) at peak, accounting for approximately 6% of the overall production from the UK Continental Shelf (UKCS).
+The first three fields are estimated to hold 96 million barrels of oil equivalent (MMboe) and are expected to produce 50,000 barrels of oil per day (bpd) at peak, accounting for approximately 6% of the overall production from the UK Continental Shelf (UKCS).

 UK Catcher field development details

-A riser system will be provided for each well to allow production from the field and enable subsea tie-back.
+A riser system was provided for each well to allow production from the field and enable subsea tie-back.

-Six drill centre templates (DCT) weighing 100t each with piping manifolds will be laid at the site to enable drilling of the wells and eliminate the need for rig moves for each cluster of wells.
+Six drill centre templates (DCT) weighing 100t each with piping manifolds were laid at the site to enable drilling of the wells and eliminate the need for rig moves for each cluster of wells.

-BW Offshore will deliver the Catcher FPSO and mooring system, and install and operate the unit throughout the charter period of seven years, which is extendable up to 18 years.
-The $2.3bn contract also includes the front end engineering (FEED) study for the project.
+BW Offshore delivered and installed the BW Catcher FPSO and mooring system.
+It will operate the unit throughout the charter period of seven years, which is extendable up to 18 years.
+The $2.3bn contract also includes the front-end engineering (FEED) study for the project.

-BW Offshore further subcontracted IHI Corporation of Japan to construct the hull of the FPSO, equipped with accommodation facilities and a helideck.
-The hull will be constructed at its Aichi Works facility in Japan.
+IHI Corporation of Japan was subcontracted by BW Offshore to construct the hull of the FPSO, equipped with accommodation facilities and a helideck.
+The hull was constructed at its Aichi Works facility in Japan.

 The subcontract to carry out the engineering services for the FPSO’s topsides modules weighing approximately 7,800t was awarded to Aibel of Singapore.

-The £10m ($16.967m approximately) contract for the design and construction of the six DCTs has been awarded to Aquaterra Energy.
-Xodus Group was awarded the £1.3m ($2.205m approximately) contract to assist in the subsea FEED study.
+The £10m ($16.967m) contract for the design and construction of the six DCTs was awarded to Aquaterra Energy.
+Xodus Group was awarded the £1.3m ($2.205m) contract to assist in the subsea FEED study.